tiandiao123/AdvancedFindingLines/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The most challenging problems I am faced with is that I need to compute fitting polynomials of the lane lines.
 Since I need to try many times to see how the implemented functions applies to many kinds of pictures in this case.
 If it is not the case, I need to change parameters so that my functions such as process_image can be applied to all the photos in this project!
+As for my pipeline's modification, I updated the implementation of this function.
+Originally, I used sobel algorithm to catch lane lines of the warped pictures, but it turns out that the result is not well!
+The reason is that the sobel algorithm doesn't work very well when there is some shadow on the picture.
+However, after transforming color of the picture into HLS characteristics, and then I found that set appropriate thresh hold values, I can catch the lane lines very well even for the picture having shadow!